Only Yesterday (1991 film)

-Only Yesterday (おもひでぽろぽろ, Omohide Poro Poro) is a 1991 Japanese animated drama film written and directed by Isao Takahata, based on the 1982 manga of the same title by Hotaru Okamoto and Yuko Tone.
-It was animated by Studio Ghibli for Tokuma Shoten, Nippon Television Network and Hakuhodo, and distributed by Toho.
-It was released on July 20, 1991.
+Only Yesterday (おもひでぽろぽろ, Omohide Poro Poro) is a 1991 Japanese animated drama film written and directed by Isao Takahata, based on the 1982 manga Omoide Poro Poro by Hotaru Okamoto and Yuko Tone.
+Produced by Toshio Suzuki, it was animated by Studio Ghibli for Tokuma Shoten, Nippon Television Network and Hakuhodo, and distributed by Toho.
+The film follows a twenty-seven-year-old Taeko Okajima as she takes a holiday with her relatives in the country, during the course of her trip she reminisces about her life when she was ten.
 The ending theme song "Ai wa Hana, Kimi wa sono Tane" (愛は花、君はその種子) is a Japanese translation of Amanda McBroom's composition "The Rose".

-Only Yesterday explores a genre traditionally thought to be outside the realm of animated subjects: a realistic drama written for adults, particularly women.
-The film was a surprise box office success, attracting a large adult audience and becoming the highest-grossing Japanese film of 1991 in the country.
-It has also been well received by critics outside of Japan—it has a 100% rating on Rotten Tomatoes.
+The film was released on July 20, 1991.
+A surprise box office success, it attracted a large adult audience and became the highest-grossing Japanese film of 1991 in the country.
+It has also been well received by critics outside of Japan—maintaining a 100% rating on Rotten Tomatoes.
 To celebrate the film's 25th anniversary, GKIDS released the film for the first time in an English-language format on February 26, 2016, featuring the voices of Daisy Ridley, Dev Patel, Alison Fernandez, Laura Bailey and Ashley Eckstein.

-On August 31, 2020, it was announced a live-action special based on the manga would air on NHK's subchannels BS Premium and BS4K in January 2021.
-The special would be about a 64-year-old Taeko and her daughter and granddaughter.
+A stage musical based on the film toured Japan in 2011, and a 2021 live-action sequel follows a 64-year-old Taeko with her daughter and granddaughter.

 Plot

-In 1982, Taeko Okajima is 27 years old, unmarried, has lived her whole life in Tokyo and now works at a company there.
-She decides to take another trip to visit the family of her elder sister's in-laws in the rural countryside to help with the safflower harvest and get away from city life.
-While traveling at night on a sleeper train to Yamagata, she begins to recall memories of herself as a schoolgirl in 1966, and her intense desire to go on holiday like her classmates, all of whom have family outside of the big city.
+In 1982, Taeko Okajima lives in Tokyo as an unmarried office worker that enjoys visiting the rural countryside.
+She decides to take another trip to visit her eldest sister Nanako's in-laws to help with the safflower harvest.
+While traveling at night on a sleeper train to Yamagata, she begins to recall memories of herself as a ten-year-old schoolgirl in 1966, and her intense desire to go on holiday like her classmates, all of whom have family outside of the big city.
+This precipitates a series of memories from the same school year, including how she met her first boyfriend (a baseball star in an adjacent class), the first time she and her family ate a pineapple, and how she learned about and indirectly dealt with puberty.

-At the arrival train station, she is surprised to find out that her brother-in-law's second cousin Toshio, whom she barely knows, is the one who came to pick her up.
-During her stay in Yamagata, she finds herself increasingly nostalgic and wistful for her childhood self, while simultaneously wrestling with adult issues of career and love.
-The trip dredges up forgotten memories (not all of them good ones)—the first stirrings of childish romance, puberty and growing up, the frustrations of math and boys.
-In lyrical switches between the present and the past, Taeko wonders if she has been true to the dreams of her childhood self.
-In doing so, she begins to realize that Toshio has helped her along the way.
-Finally, Taeko faces her own true self, how she views the world and the people around her.
-Taeko chooses to stay in the countryside instead of returning to Tokyo.
-It is implied that she and Toshio begin a relationship.